One of my lasting memories of our trip to Guernsey are the wild flowers along the verges and adorning the cliff paths.

 I tried, unsuccessfully, to take photos of the butterflies too.
 Speckled wood butterflies were in abundance but proved too fluttery for me to capture with my camera!

-The verges alongside the roads are left to grow long in spring, benefitting the insects and birds.
+The verges alongside the roads are left to grow long in spring to benefit the insects and birds.
 So different to the sterilised roadsides at home!